one-among-us/data/people/Rentable_A/page.en.md

 ## Introduction

-Rentable, a girl who looks a little mysterious, was from Xinxiang, Henan.
+Rentable, a girl who looked a little mysterious, was from Xinxiang, Henan.
 Despite this, she always seemed lively when she was with her friends.

 > Sometimes I take many kinds of drugs...